mojaeb/algorithms-in-go/README.md

 implement algorithms in go

-you can see tutorials for all parts in [devtops.ir](https://devtops.ir)
+you can see tutorials in [devtops.ir](https://devtops.ir)